 This lecture is suitable for parents, teachers. health professionals, and psychologists.

-20th September Public Lecture Flyer (Low-Res for email)
+20th September Public Lecture Flyer (PDF)

 For more information go to www.inpp.org.uk or www.sallygoddardblythe.co.uk